 Frequently Asked Questions

-How many nuclear power plants are in the U.S. and where are they located?
+How many nuclear power plants are in the United States, and where are they located?

-There are currently 65 commercially operating nuclear power plants with 104 nuclear reactors in 31 states around the country.
-Thirty-six of the plants have two or more reactors.
-These plants have generated about 20% of U.S. electricity each year since 1990.
-The Palo Verde plant in Arizona has 3 reactors and the largest combined generating capacity of 3,942 Megawatts (MW) in 2010.
-Fort Calhoun in Nebraska has the smallest capacity with a single reactor had the smallest net summer capacity at 479 megawatts (MW) in 2014.
+There are 61 commercially operating nuclear power plants with 99 nuclear reactors in 30 states in the United States.
+Thirty-five of these plants have two or more reactors.
+The Palo Verde power plant in Arizona has three reactors and had the largest combined net summer generating capacity of 3,937 megawatts (MW) in 2014.
+Fort Calhoun in Nebraska with a single reactor had the smallest net summer capacity at 479 megawatts (MW) in 2014.

 Other FAQs about Nuclear

 - Does EIA have projections for energy production, consumption, and prices for individual states?